top of page

 For instance, a dance form peculiar to Kabuki is the michiyuki, literally ‘travelling on the way.’
 The stock theme is that of two lovers on their way to commit suicide.
 The hanamichi is essential to this, for the lovers always make their entry by it and wander sadly along together, recalling the memories of their past, or grieving for their misfortunes, and, arriving on the stage, they dance and posture in melancholic fashion.
 In these scenes, depicting the end of a dramatic journey, the hanamichi serves as more than an access point to the stage - the flower path becomes a symbol for the passing of time, the tragic approach of death and in some cases a bridge connecting the physical world with the phantasmal world.

-Film still from Dolls, written, edited and directed by Takeshi Kitano and starring Miho Kanno and Hidetoshi Nishijima (2002).
+Film still from Dolls, written, edited and directed by Takeshi Kitano.
+Starring Miho Kanno and Hidetoshi Nishijima (2002).

 Space